 All staff should be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+Mental Health is now recognised as something that can impact on student attendance.
 The Trust recognises the important role we all have in supporting the mental health and wellbeing of our pupils/students.